 Delaware Museum of Nature & Science

-Dinosaurs, live animals, and a discovery room — the best rainy-day museum in NCC for curious kids.
+Dinosaurs, the Nature Nook, and a hands-on Discovery Gallery — the best rainy-day museum in NCC for curious kids.

 The Quick Version